 Is dog ownership right for you?
-Sure, that cute little bundle of fur and puppy breath is irresistible right now, but the wrong decision can result in a disaster down the road.
-If you want to be sure you are making the right choice, consider these factors before you finalize those dog adoption papers.
+That cute little bundle of fur and puppy breath is irresistible right now, but the wrong decision can result in a disaster down the road.
+If you want to be sure you are making the right choice, ask yourself several questions before you adopt a dog.

 Responsible dog ownership means more than just adoring your dog.
 It is a serious, lifelong commitment that requires time and careful attention.
 Before you get a dog, be sure you are ready to commit to responsible dog ownership.
+This includes providing for your dog's basic needs, picking up after your dog, and making sure your dog is trained.
 Don’t forget: when your dog misbehaves, you are the one who will have to take the blame.

 Can you afford a dog?